 - The Vendor selected is flagged as an Individual.

-3. Processing Purchases and payments against Purchase Agreements (Campus wide and Department-Specific)
+3. Processing Purchases and Payments Against Purchase Agreements (Campus and Department-Specific)

 The Requisition is used to issue purchases against established agreements, NOT to create new ones or modify existing ones.
 The Purchase Agreement document is used to create and/or modify agreements.